peetw/foundation_postgres/streaming_replication.md

 ## Data Replication

 Replication is the process of copying data and changes to a secondary location for safety and availability.
-Data Replication in PostgreSQL can be achieved by implementing:
+Data replication in PostgreSQL can be achieved by implementing:

-* Log-shipping standby servers
+* Log-shipping standby servers (master server in archive mode)
-* Streaming replication
+* Streaming replication (master server streams log data to standy server)
-* xDB replication
+* xDB replication (tool available from EDB)

-Failover can be automated using **EDB Failover Manager** for streaming replicated servers, of pgpool-II.
+Failover (for streaming replicated servers) can be automated using either **EDB Failover Manager** or pgpool-II.

 ## Sync or Async

-Log shipping is only synchronous.
+Log shipping is only asynchronous.
 Postgres streaming replication is async by default but can be configured as synchronous.
 Async:

 * Disconnected architecture